django-oscar/django-oscar-paypal/docs/express.rst

 Getting started
 ---------------

-First, you'll need to create a sandbox merchant account with PayPal - this will provide a username, password and 'signature' which are used to authenticate API requests.
-I
+You need to create a PayPal sandbox account which is different from your normal paypal account then use this account to create two 'test' users: a buyer and a seller.
+Once the seller is created, you will have access to a username, password and 'signature' which are used to authenticate API requests.

-If you want to test your installation in a browser (which you should), then you'll need to also create a sandbox buyer account so you can checkout.

 Add the following settings using the details from your sandbox buyer account::